Had an issue with

 Sony

 Sony Australia offers several official ways to submit a complaint, depending on whether it's about electronics, PlayStation, repairs, orders or warranty issues.
-Here’s exactly how to lodge your complaint and get it seen quickly:
+Here’s exactly how to lodge your complaint:

 Hours: Mon–Fri 9am–8pm, Sat 9am–6pm AEST